Parking and Transportation

 A&M retirees with retirement permits may park free in this lot.

 Expecting a guest you want to provide parking for?

-Scratch-off parking permits are available for guest use.
-There is a limited supply of scratch-off permits.
 You are encouraged to make advance arrangements when expecting guests to assure availability.
 Check with your unit’s support staff for details.

 These three spaces are located in the visitors lot along the curb next to Wehner in the same row as the handicapped spaces, the spaces are intended for guests—donors, recruiters, guest speakers and other important visitors.
 Transportation Services will not ticket cars in these spaces or require a placard to be displayed.

 You’ll need to provide the name of the guest and the date and length of his visit.
 Before the visitor can make use of a spot, you must have a specific space number from the dean’s office.

 The dean has priority over these reserved spaces, so please limit your use of the reserved spaces to more important occasions and special guests.

 Mays Parking Policy

 A&M parking permits are purchased for lot 98 annually (renewed prior to July 15).
 Notification is sent via email from Transportation Services when it is time for renewal.